 Panettone, or El Panetùn in milanese dialect, is a traditional Christmas and New Year’s Eve sweet bread loaf that originated in Milan.
-Panettone is very much appreciated all over Italy and during the Christmas period you will find at least one in every Italian home.
+Panettone is very much appreciated all over Italy and during the Christmas time you will find at least one in every Italian home.

 A servant had kept a bit of the dough for himself, though… he was hoping to bake it once the banquet was over, and celebrate Christmas with a full belly: raisins, candied fruit, sugar, eggs, the servant had put together all he could find around the kitchen.